 Best Sectional: Pottery Barn Jake Leather Sofa Chaise Sectional

 Available in two configurations

 Professional cleaning advised

 Whether you're entertaining guests or just want a comfortable place to lounge during movie night, you can't go wrong with a sectional.
-Especially Pottery Barn's Jake Leather Sofa Chaise Sectional, which will seat multiple guests at a time in style.
+Especially Pottery Barn's Jake Leather Sofa Chaise Sectional, which will seat multiple guests at the same time in style.

-In addition to two configurations, the sofa is offered in two leg finishes and a selection of colors, so you'll be able to curate your ideal piece.
-If you have trouble choosing between the options, don't stress—you can order free swatches of each color option, so you can determine if it works in your space before you commit.
+In addition to two configurations, the sofa is offered in two leg finishes, and a selection of colors, so you'll be able to curate your ideal piece.
+If you have trouble choosing between the options, don't stress—you can order free swatches of each color option, so you can determine if it works in your space before committing.